 Turpin Stadium has the traditional west and east grandstands with no seating behind the end zones.
 The west grandstand offers two tiers of seating.
 The best seats are along the 50 yard line on the west side in the lower deck.
 Visiting fans will find friendlies in the northwest side of the lower deck in Sections J & K. The student section and the band will be located on the east side of the stadium.
 The Turpin Stadium scoreboard is equipped with a small video replay screen located in the north end zone.
 The south end zone holds the Jack Clayton Plaza and fieldhouse.

 While almost every college football program features spirit squads and a marching band, Northwestern State comes through with one of the best programs in the conference.
 The Spirit of Northwestern (SON) Marching Band nearly fills the entire playing surface during their excellent performances.
 They are complemented by the Demon Dazzlers dance team and Demon Heat color guard.
 Vic the Demon is NSU’s costumed mascot.
 You’ll notice him making his way around the stadium posing with fans.

 ROTC members man a canon in the north end zone, which is fired after Demon scores.
 On third downs, the sound of a belting bell is played which fires up the home crowd.

 The tailgating scene outside Turpin Stadium is definitely a highlight of the overall experience.
 Also, the Demons do a great job of memorializing past legends and historic moments through the west side concourse.
-Be sure to read more about both of these elements in the 'Extras' section below.

 Turpin Stadium is located on the campus of Northwestern State University in the beautiful small city of Natchitoches, Louisiana (pronounced “Nack-a-tish”).
 While there’s not much immediately surrounding the stadium outside of college buildings, the stadium is located just two miles from the historic downtown area along the Cane River.